grandolf14/WorkloadOptimisation/README.md

 ## Author

-Created by [Your Name].
+Created by Fiete Jantsch.
 Contributions are welcome!

 ## License